UK man who killed date in boat crash arrested in Georgia

 - The man who stood behind Trump VIEW

+London’s Metropolitan Police said it had been informed that Shepherd was in custody in the Black Sea nation.
+It said “extradition proceedings will begin immediately” once his identity was confirmed.

+The victim’s family and politicians including Prime Minister Theresa May had called on Shepherd to hand himself in.

-The news came a day after the victim’s father, Graham Brown, met Britain’s interior minister and said “there can be no hiding place for Jack Shepherd.”
+The news came a day after the victim’s father, Graham Brown, met Britain’s interior minister and vowed that “there can be no hiding place for Jack Shepherd.”

+Graham Brown wrote Wednesday on Facebook: “Just been informed that Jack Shepherd has been arrested in Georgia.
+Justice for Charlotte is close!”